gu-app-club/lets-learn-jobs/README.md

 If you have room, it's common to put side projects under a "projects" section in your resume.
 Include:
 1. The language and libraries you used.
 2. Some metric to show the size of the project (time taken to complete, user statistics, lines of code, ect)
+3. When the project was created.
+4. A short description of the project.

 An example side project on a resume might look like: